altaywtf/altay-dot-wtf/data/notes/consciousness-car.md

 - The Thinking Brain (conscious thoughts, calculation, reasoning)
 - The Feeling Brain (desires, impulses, emotions).

-As opposed to [the classical assumption](./self-control.md), it turns out our Feeling Brain sits on the driver seat.
-Thus, we are moved to action only by emotion.
-In the meantime, the Thinking Brain sits in the passenger seat and acts as the navigator.
+As opposed to the classical assumption (of we're purely logical creatures and if you're slacking of it's because you can't control your desires), it turns out our Feeling Brain sits on the driver seat.
+The Thinking Brain (busy reading a book) sits in the passenger seat and acts as the navigator.

 Thinking Brain is the supporting character, but it imagines itself as the hero.
 It can't control the Feeling Brain, but can suggest shortcuts or more rational choices while taking action.
 Yet sometimes they are not the best ones.